-Wiley Rein advises Regional Bell Operating Companies, major satellite communications providers, multinational corporations, competitive local exchange carriers, Tier-1 Internet backbone providers, broadcasters, universities and website hosts about the changing landscape of security and surveillance laws.
-Our team has extensive experience working with the Federal Communications Commission (FCC), the U.S. Department of Justice (DOJ), Congress and other federal agencies where the complexities of the USA PATRIOT Act, Commission on Accreditation for Law Enforcement Agencies (CALEA), Foreign Intelligence Surveillance Act (FISA) and other surveillance laws continue to evolve.
+Wiley Rein advises multinational corporations, including all types of communications and Internet companies, about the changing landscape of security and surveillance laws.
+Our Team has extensive experience working with the Federal Communications Commission (FCC), the U.S. Department of Justice (DOJ), Congress, and other federal agencies where the complexities of the USA PATRIOT Act, the Communications Assistance for Law Enforcement Act (CALEA), Foreign Intelligence Surveillance Act (FISA), and other surveillance laws continue to evolve.

 Our attorneys have:

-- Guided companies through each aspect of CALEA compliance, including assessing the statute’s applicability to a particular business, formulating and filing compliance policies and petitioning for deadline extensions with the FCC and the FBI through the Flexible Deployment Assistance Program.
+- Guided companies through each aspect of CALEA compliance, including assessing the statute’s applicability to a particular business, formulating and filing compliance policies, and petitioning for deadline extensions with the FCC and the Federal Bureau of Investigation (FBI) through the Flexible Deployment Assistance Program.